Writers' & Artists' Yearbook: Children's Writers' & Artists' Yearbook

 The Children's Writers' & Artists' Yearbook follows the same structure and includes the same type of information as the original yearbook but is specific to the children's publishing industry.
-The term "children's"incorporates everything from baby board books to young adult fiction.
-Advice unique to the children's edition includes topics such as the business of picture books, writing to read aloud, how to deal with difficult topics, creating diverse stories, what is 'age appropriate', reinventing classic stories, series fiction and pseudonyms, compelling non-fiction, creating comics and graphic novels, writing for reluctant readers and visiting schools.
+Advice includes topics such as the business of picture books, writing to read aloud, how to deal with difficult topics, creating diverse stories, what is "age appropriate", reinventing classic stories, series fiction and pseudonyms, compelling non-fiction, creating comics and graphic novels, writing for reluctant readers and visiting schools.

-The current edition of the Children's Yearbook is the 2022 edition.
-Highlights include insights and advice from Michael Morpurgo, Sarah Crossan, Jacqueline Wilson, Lauren St John, Kiran Millwood Hargrave, Sophie McKenzie, Holly Bourne, Liz Pichon and Quentin Blake, as well as a range of publishing professionals and experts.